zX3no/zX3no/README.md

 * I have a repository on GitLab with all of my VST's and VST installers.
 GitHub has a 2GB limit so I can't use it.
 They also sent me some *mean* emails about the amount of data I'm using.

     Managing plugins is frustrating and It's no fun re-installing everything to make music.
 I'm yet to find a good system since I'm not a fan of symbolic-links (at least not for *everything*).

+To Do List:
+* Automate program installation and configurations
+* Setup Oh my Posh
+* Stop using Google Sheets (It's too laggy, and my dark theme is scuffed)
+* Find a proper photo editor to use.
+GIMP, PHOTOSHOP, ...?
+*